kin-labs/kin-developer-docs-old/docs/docs/the-kre-explained/index.md

 The `Daily Payout` is set according to a budgeted amount called the `Daily Budget` along with an adjustment for volatility of the price of Kin.

-The `Daily Budget` is currently set at 250,000,000 Kin.
+The `Daily Budget` is currently set at 250,000,000 Kin (as of 10/12/2021).
 As the `Daily Budget` will be adjusted over time, [refer here for the most up todate value](https://github.com/kinecosystem/rewards-engine/blob/master/current-KRE.md#the-daily-payout).

 The exact amount of the `Daily Payout` is calculated by multiplying the `Daily Budget` by the difference of 1 minus the `Volatility Adjustment` (VA).